S-a-a-h/hangman733/README.md

 Checks if the guessed letter is in the word which was randomly selected by computer.
 Outputs validation or correction required by the user.

 #### milestone_4.py
-Replaces _ in the word with the guessed letter, if the guessed letter is in the word.
+Replaces _ in the word with the guess, if there is a match.
 Outputs the number of letters remaining.
-However, if the guessed letter is not in the word, output displays remaining lives (you have 5 lives to begin with).
+However, if the guessed letter is not in the word, output displays remaining lives (you have 5 lives to begin with) and remaining letters in the word.

 #### milestone_5.py
+Contains the Hangman Class with all code required to play the game.
+Docstrings included.

 #### License Information